justinjaywang/taiwanese-foods/_foods/b.md

 position: 1
 ---

-Bōbà nǎichá (*bubble milk tea* or simply *boba*) is a cold, sweet, milk tea drink containing tapioca balls (boba) or other toppings.
+*Bōbà nǎichá* (bubble milk tea or boba) is a cold, sweet, milk tea drink containing tapioca balls or other toppings.
 Boba originated in Taiwan in the 1980s and is among the country's best-known food exports.